Table of Contents

-Ninja has come a long way since unveiling their compact blender the Nutri Ninja Pro BL455.
+Ninja has come a long way since unveiling their first compact blender the Nutri Ninja Pro BL455.

 Saying that one particular variant is best would be irresponsible.
-So I’ll do this a bit differently that other comparison reviews.
+So I’ll do this a bit differently than other comparison reviews.

 To help you better understand, I’ll show you the different tiers in the Ninja line and which of the variants are best in that regard.